jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 **NB:** When the inventory is completed including checks and comparisons with previous year etc. you have used about 800MB disk space.

-## 3. Update the lukeghg python package
+## 3. Update the lukeghg Python package

 You need to update the *lukeghg* package from GitHub whenever you or someone else has made changes and pushed the work there.
 Otherwise changes will not appear available in the virtual environment,